SchweGELBin/catspeak/README.md

 # catspeak
-A [cowsay](https://github.com/piuccio/cowsay) like program of a speaking cat, written in rust.
+[Cowsay](https://github.com/piuccio/cowsay) like program of a speaking cat